Anchorsify/Anchorsify.github.io/_projects/GeneralNin.md

  - Speed: 6 + 1 per clone
  - Seal Speed: 4 + 1 per clone

 Effects: You may create up to 3 clones.
 During this process you can 'hide' among your clones, making it impossible to tell which one is the fake.
 Any targeting you must roll 1d(1 + number of clones).
 On a roll of 1, it targets you; on anything else, it aims at a clone; clones cannot dodge, parry, or use jutsu.
-A clone that's been hit is destroyed; if you're hit, your clones remain but are mostly useless (as you've been identified by your opponents).
+A clone that's been hit or takes any damage is destroyed; if you're hit, your clones remain but are mostly useless (as you've been identified by your opponents).
 If you make new clones (of the same type, or a different variety), all your pre-existing ones are immediately destroyed.

 Several other actions related to this jutsu are significant:
 ###### Hide Among Clones